gfx-tekminera/gfx-spreadsheet/README.md

   Reset the spreadsheet to its original state, but perserve changes state (can redo all change).
 If using infinite scroll need to set pageRef.current.page = 1 and pageRef.current.hasMore = true
 - `ref.current.getRefReactGridState()`
   get current state of reactgrid component
+- `ref.current.clearCellChanges()`
+  Prevent users from undoing or redoing changes by clearing the cellChanges.